-Construction activities associated with the Proposed Project would result in significant adverse impacts related to noise at multiple sensitive locations (i.e., the South Street Seaport Museum, the school receptors at 1 Peck Slip, the Pearl Street Playground, the north-facing residential and school receptors along Water Street between Beekman Street and Peck Slip, and the residential receptors at 127 John Street, 100 Beekman Street, 299 Pearl Street, 333 Pearl Street, 49 Fulton Street, 117 Beekman Street, and at 23-33 Peck Slip).
-Construction of the Proposed Project would follow the construction noise control requirements of the New York City Noise Control Code and would commit to measures to control construction noise that go beyond those required by Code.
-However, the most noise-intensive construction activity nearest the receptors experiencing significant adverse impacts would only be partially mitigated.
-Additional mitigation measures to control noise at these sensitive receptor locations will be further explored between the DEIS and FEIS.
+The previously proposed project's construction activities would result in significant adverse impacts related to noise at multiple sensitive locations (i.e., the South Street Seaport Museum, the school receptors at 1 Peck Slip, the Pearl Street Playground, the north-facing residential and school receptors along Water Street between Beekman Street and Peck Slip, and the residential receptors at 100 Beekman Street, 299 Pearl Street, 333 Pearl Street, 49 Fulton Street, 117 Beekman Street, and at 23-33 Peck Slip).
+Construction of the previously proposed project would follow the construction noise control requirements of the New York City Noise Control Code and would commit to measures to control construction activity nearest the receptors experiencing significant adverse impacts would only be partially mitigated.
 Significant adverse impacts that cannot be fully mitigated through reasonably practicable measures would be considered unavoidable.